Kaassal/buzzpy/README.md

 COUNTRY=False
 ```

-**Note:** The country code lookup uses [this api](https://cleantalk.org/help/api-ip-info-country-code) by clean talk, there is a call limit but no api key is required.
+**Note:** The country code lookup uses [this api](https://cleantalk.org/help/api-ip-info-country-code) by clean talk, there is a call limit by minute but no api key is required.

 ## **Usage**